luisrojas17/algorithms-with-java/README.md

 # algorithms-with-java
-This repository contains solutions for several com.acme.algorithms.
+This repository contains solutions for several algorithms.